- About us»

 UKRIO provides independent, expert and confidential advice on the conduct of academic, scientific and medical research, from promoting good practice to addressing poor practice and misconduct.
 We cover all subject areas and any issues relating to research practice.
 No other organisation in the UK has comparable expertise in providing such support, support which draws on the expertise of UKRIO’s Register of Advisers.

 Our Advisory Service is open to all, including members of the public, research participants, patients, individual researchers, research students and research organisations.
 UKRIO welcomes enquiries on general or hypothetical topics, as well as those on specific research projects, issues and cases.

-We advise on issues of good practice in research.
+We advise on issues of good practice in research – how to get things right and what to do if you think you are having problems with your research.
 We also advise whistle-blowers and others with concerns about research, and help those responsible to deal effectively with problems of poor practice and allegations of misconduct.
 Promoting and sustaining good research practice is a worthwhile objective in its own right.
 It also reduces the risk of misconduct occurring.